acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | difference_in_mins |
 | ------------------ |
 | 30                 |

+Steps:
+- Took the max(or longest) duration of delivery and subtrated the min(or shortest) duration of delivery

+Insights:
+- There is a 30 minute difference between the shortest and longest delivery times

 ---
 #### 6. What was the average speed for each runner for each delivery and do you notice any trend for these values?